So Many Reasons to Visit Wilridge Vineyard

 Hiking Cowiche Canyon?

-You'll find us at the top of Winery Trail.
+You'll find us at the top of Vineyard Trail.

-Cowiche Caynon's Upland Trails are great for Hiking, Mountain Biking, Horseback Riding and Exploring Nature:
+Cowiche Caynon's Upland Trails are great for Hiking, Mountain Biking, Horseback Riding and Spending Time with the Earth

 The Cowiche Canyon Nature Preserve trail and mountain biking area is a few steps from the Tasting Room's back door.
 The 1/2 mile trail through Wilridge Vineyard down to the canyon floor is surrounded by century-old sagebrush, wildlife and beautiful Andesite and Basalt rock formations.
 Once a railroad line, Cowiche Canyon now has a 2.9 mile unpaved trail, framed with steep basalt and andesite cliffs as it winds to make 9 crossings of the creek.
 The Canyon trail is part of the William O. Douglas Trail that leads all the way to Mount Rainier, the Pacific Crest Trail and from there: Canada and Mexico!
 Several hundred species of trees, shrubs, wildflowers, birds and other wildlife flourish in the area.
 Bring along your walking shoes, water bottle, and camera and we'll point you in the right direction.
 In 2013, the trail system in the Preserve was expanded onto Cowiche Mountain at Snow Mountain ranch, more than doubling the trail system.
 The single track mountain biking in the preserve is unparalled in Washington State.
 Horseback riders will find convenient hitching posts to tie up their mounts while visiting the Tasting Room.